dwyl/learn-elasticsearch/README.md

 99% code coverage. has not been updated in a while...

-### We Wrote a *Better* One!
+### We Wrote a *Simpler* Node.js Module!

-I got frustrated using the other modules, so I wrote a better one: https://github.com/dwyl/esta
+We got frustrated using the other modules, so we wrote a better one: https://github.com/dwyl/esta

 #### How is it "Better"?